PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-09 09:27:45
+Last updated: 2024-04-09 09:28:19
-Random Quote: The farther you go, the sharper their blade.
-Just don't ever give them an opening. - Cal Jacobs
+Random Quote: Life hurts.
+The moment you think you've got it all, it smacks you in the face. - Lucien